alex-w-hunt/CTF_Writeups/Hack The Box/Cascade.md

 smb: \> exit
 ```

 The .vbs files didn't have any hardcoded credentials.
-However, the file `Meeting_Notes_June_2018.html` did allude to a "TempAdmin" user that may exist or have been deleted which would share a password wit hthe "normal admin account".
+However, the file `Meeting_Notes_June_2018.html` did allude to a "TempAdmin" user that may exist or have been deleted which would share a password with the "normal admin account".
 This could come in handy later.
 ```
 <p>-- We will be using a temporary account to
 perform all tasks related to the network migration and this account will be deleted at the end of